dscullion365/docs/source/index.html.md

 * One AscendEX account ID.
 * A brief explanation of your market making method (NO detail is needed), as well as estimation of maker orders' percentage.

+## SDKs and Client Libraries

+### Official SDK

+**CCXT** is our authorized SDK provider and you may access the AscendEX API through CCXT.
+For more information, please visit: https://ccxt.trade.

+### Demo Code

+We provide comprehensive demos (currently available in python).
+We provide two types of demo codes:

+* Short, self contained demo scripts that you can plugin to you larger system.
+* Large, complex demo scripts to show you how to design a trading strategy using APIs from this document.

+See [https://github.com/ascendex/ascendex-pro-api-demo](https://github.com/ascendex/ascendex-pro-api-demo) for more details.

 ## Release Note